 The basic concept of sound amplification is still a part of the hearing aids in use today.
 In a fundamental sense, modern hearing aids use a three-part system that includes:

-- A speaker that sound into the ear
+- A speaker that amplifies sound into the ear.

 When prescribed hearing aids, there are many options to consider.
-With a diverse range of styles available, you can select a device placed inside the ear canal or one that sits behind the ear.
-Either way, the hearing aids themselves function in more or less the same way.
+With a diverse range of styles available, you can select a device inside the ear canal or one that sits behind the ear.
+Either way, the hearing aids function more or less similarly.

-Perhaps the main differences in which hearing aid you end up with will be the technology it contains and how it’s programmed uniquely to your specific hearing needs.
-Your type of hearing loss, lifestyle, budget and where you end up choosing to purchase your hearing aids will all influence the outcome.
+Perhaps the main differences in which hearing aid you end up with will be its technology and how it’s programmed uniquely to your specific hearing needs.
+Your type of hearing loss, lifestyle, budget and where you choose to purchase your hearing aids will all influence the outcome.

-Is It Hard to Adjust to Wearing Hearing Aids?
+10 Tips on How to Adjust to Wearing Hearing Aids

-With hearing aids, you might be hearing things you have not heard in a long while.
-Usually, high frequency sounds like birds chirping, beeps from electronic devices, and even children’s voices will be suddenly audible.
+With hearing aids, you might hear things you have not heard in a long time.
+Usually, high-frequency sounds like birds chirping beeps from electronic devices and even children’s voices will be suddenly audible.

-All of these “new sounds” and auditory stimulation may take some time to adjust.
-There is no one size fits all period of adjustment; everyone is different.
+These “new sounds” and auditory stimulation may take some time to adjust.
+There is no one size fits all adjustment period; everyone is different.

-And with the improvement in hearing aid sound quality over the past few years, that period of adjustment has anecdotally reduced significantly.
-But it’s essential to keep in contact with your audiologist to express any concerns you may have.
+And with the improvement in hearing aid sound quality over the past few years, that adjustment period has anecdotally reduced significantly.
+But it’s essential to keep in contact with your audiologist to express your concerns.

-Your hearing aids may also need adjusting in the first few weeks or months to make them as comfortable as possible for you.
+Your hearing aids may also need adjusting in the first few weeks or months to make them as comfortable as possible.

-Some of the discomfort you may experience when you first start using your hearing aids may result from auditory confusion.
-It occurs when there are many sources of conflicting noise and makes it difficult to isolate or locate individual sounds.
+Some of the trouble you may experience when you first start using your hearing aids can be auditory confusion.
+It occurs when there are many sources of conflicting noise, making it difficult to isolate or locate individual sounds.

 Your brain is adjusting to hearing noises in your environment more clearly.
 This adjustment can be challenging, especially if you’ve had untreated hearing loss for many years.
-As your brain adjusts to hearing everyday sounds again, auditory confusion is very likely to lessen.
+As your brain adjusts to hearing everyday sounds again, auditory confusion will likely lessen.

 Remember, everything will seem loud at first, but your brain will eventually prioritise the sounds around you, and they will blend into your subconscious.

-By the time you purchase your hearing aids, you will likely be at ease with your hearing loss.
 Acceptance is the first step in adjusting to a significant change.
-It makes the rest of the journey a lot easier and even enjoyable.
+It makes the rest of the journey easier and even more enjoyable.
+When you purchase your hearing aids, you will likely be at ease with your hearing loss.

 Better hearing will enhance your quality of life.
 Be open to learning about your new hearing aids and how to use them.

+Unfortunately, your hearing will not be like it once was.
 Your hearing aids won’t be a perfect solution.
-Unfortunately, your hearing will not be like it once was.
-They will help you to hear much better, but not the same as before.
+They will help you hear much better, but not the same as before.

-Get comfortable using your hearing aids, including practising how to put them on, taking them off, and cleaning them.
+Get comfortable using your hearing aids, including practising putting them on, taking them off, and cleaning them.

 Change can be overwhelming and mentally and physically tiring.
 Don’t push yourself too hard.
 Give your mind and body time to rest throughout the process.